|Aw, you look like you want to hurt me. Go on then ... give it a go! I'd love to see you try!|

 Those were his final words.
 I motioned viciously at him and his heart—not his heart of hearts; his actual, physical, bloody heart—burst out of his chest and into the fire.
-He collapsed to the ground with a look of utter horror forever etched on his greasy, filthy visage.
+He collapsed to the ground with a look of horror forever etched on his greasy, filthy visage.
 The others stopped cold in their tracks.

 “That’s better,” I said conversationally.
 I turned in place, looking each of them in their beady eyes, the trolls as well.
 They held battle maces that probably took two men to lift, and appeared ready to attack any moment.
 Something inside me told me they would, and to be ready.